pzxie/wohoox/README.md

 ### dispatch

-dispatch action for none strict mode.
+dispatch action for non-strict mode.
 Same as defined in actions, like:

 ````typescript
 actions: {